 Financially Abused Because of What Should Be

 He worked, but the money just wasn’t there like he thought it should be.
 At one point, he took a second job.
 Unfortunately, having more money meant he spent more money.
-He spent freely on liquor and beer, going out with friends and his truck.
+He spent freely on liquor and beer, going out with friends and fixing up his truck.

 Yet he didn’t want me to take a job or go to college or do anything to help our family make ends meet.
 I was a housewife.
 Housewives stayed at home.
 I think his old-fashioned ideas of what it meant to be a man (and a woman) created a fantasy world of what should be instead of what was real.
 I think he didn’t make as much money as he thought he deserved, and that – not my money-handling skills – made him furious.

 When both our children were in school, I started a furniture refinishing business from our garage.
 It seemed that when he saw I could make it work, he decided to act on his idea of owning a towing company.
 The expenses for his towing company came before my business, and I accepted that as fact.

 I came to believe that dropping my business in favor of his because he was, after all, the husband, was the right thing to do.
 So, I transferred our credit card debt to my business credit card.
 Then, a few months later, I declared bankruptcy independently of him so he could have the clean slate he wanted.
 I took the credit hit because

 - he badgered me relentlessly to do so,